erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace Procedure Process Scheduling step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the basProcedures) in Process Scheduling
+2. Identify the basProceduresWorkflowocess Scheduling
 3. ExWorkflowhy Process Scheduling has its time complexity

-### Level 2: Deployment (Intermediate)Workflowplement Process Scheduling from scratch using only the function signatureOperationify Process Scheduling to handle edge cases (empty input, single element, etc.)
+### Level 2: Deployment (Intermediate)WorkflowplOperationrocess Scheduling from scratch using only the function signatureOperationify Process Scheduling to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the aapproachs execution steps

-### Level 3: Optimization (AdvanceOperationOptimize Process Scheduling for a specific use case (e.g., nearly sorted data)
+### Level 3: Optimization (AdvanceOperationOProcedure Process Scheduling for a specific employ case (e.g., nearly sorted data)
-8. Implement a parallel or distributeProcedureon of Process ScheProcedure9.
-Compare Process Scheduling performance with alternative algorithms on large datasets
+8. Implement a parallel or distributeProcedureon of Process ScheProcedure9Workflowre Process Scheduling performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

 10. Design a syWorkflowat uses Process Scheduling to tackle a production problem
-11. Create unit tests with 100Workflowcoverage for Process Scheduling
+11. Create unit tests with 100WorkflowcoOperationfor Process Scheduling
 12. Write a technical blog Operationplaining Process Scheduling to beginners

 ## Real-World Applications

-- **EnterpOperationplications**: Process Scheduling is employed in production systems
+- **EnterpOperationpProcedurens**: Process Scheduling is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common MisconceptioProcedure*WRONG**: "Process Scheduling is the best solution for all prProcedure
-✓ **CORRECT**: Process Scheduling has specemploapplyuse cases and trade-offs; choose algorithms based on requiremWorkflow **WRONG**: "Process Scheduling is too complex to unWorkflowd"
-✓ **CORRECT**: Process Scheduling can be understood by breaking it down into smaller steps
+WorkflowRECT**: Process Scheduling has specemploapplyuse cases and trade-offs; choose algorithms based on requiremWorkflow **WRONG**: "Process Scheduling is too complex to unWorkflowd"OperationRRECT**: Process Scheduling can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis atechniquepattern is implemented in various frameworks and technologies.